 • For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it.

-2021 Evidence of Coverage for Align Thrive (HMO I-SNP) Chapter 7.
+2022 Evidence of Coverage for Align Thrive (HMO I-SNP) Chapter 7.
 Asking us to pay our share of a bill you have received for covered medical services or drugs